brickpool/logo/PG-Protocol.md

 Note that parity checking can only detect an error if an odd number of bits are picked up or dropped in a character frame during transmission.

 ### LRC/CRC/XOR Checking
-For read block commands `02`, the LOGO response messages include an error–checking field that is based on a Cyclical Redundancy Check (or CRC variant) method.
+For read block commands `02`, the LOGO response messages include an errorâ€“checking field that is based on a Cyclical Redundancy Check (or CRC variant) method.
 The CRC field checks the contents of the entire data.
 It is applied regardless of any parity check method used for the individual characters of the message.

-The CRC field is one byte, containing an 8–bit binary value.
+The CRC field is one byte, containing an 8â€“bit binary value.
 The CRC value is calculated by the transmitting device, which appends the CRC to the message.
 The receiving DTE program must calculate the CRC during receipt of the message, and compares the calculated value to the actual value it received in the CRC field.
 If the two values are not equal, an error results.

 >__Note:__ The application of CRC in response message frames are not confirmed yet.